vpandichi/worldtour_proiect/README.md

 TO DO FOR TOMORROW 09/08: - see if I can add a picture option for user-posted articles - not a priority
                           - implement captcha on admin page for the form used to email users  - ok
                           - implement article comments - x
+                          - recode everything for the ro page - x

+TO DO FOR TOMORROW 10/08: - implement article comments + auto user message
                           - recode everything for the ro page

+THINGS LEFT TO DO: - create official logo
+                   - responsive design
+                   - (maybe) implement article picture upload